What your child learns at early learning services

 The woven mat

 Te Whāriki means ‘the woven mat’.
-ECE services and kōhanga reo use the curriculum’s principles and strands to weave a learning programme for your child.
-Your child’s strengths and interests, all the things they learn as part of their family, and the ECE service or kōhanga reo's learning opportunities are woven together to contribute to your child’s unique learning story.
+Early learning services and kōhanga reo use the curriculum’s principles and strands to weave a learning programme for your child.
+Your child’s strengths and interests, all the things they learn as part of their family, and the early learning service or kōhanga reo's learning opportunities are woven together to contribute to your child’s unique learning story.

-This story forms the beginning of your child’s early learning journey, to share with your family and whānau, other ECE services and kōhanga reo and eventually school and kura.
-Your child’s ECE service or kōhanga reo will record and communicate your child’s learning story with you in different ways.
+This story forms the beginning of your child’s early learning journey, to share with your family and whānau, other early learning services and kōhanga reo and eventually school and kura.
+Your child’s early learning service or kōhanga reo will record and communicate your child’s learning story with you in different ways.

 Aspirations for your child